sdoxsee/sdoxsee.github.io/blog/_posts/2020-01-12-merry-microservices-part3-policy-service.md

 This is Part 3 of the series "[Merry Microservices](/blog/2019/12/17/merry-microservices-an-introduction)"

-We'll be building on the confidential note service from [Part 1](/blog/2019/12/17/merry-microservices-part1-resource-server) and the UI gateway from [Part 2](/blog/2019/12/17/merry-microservices-part2-gateway) but we'll further our authorization, beyond what OAuth2 provides, by calling a "policy service" where application-specific permissions are managed.
+We'll be building on the confidential note service from [Part 1](/blog/2019/12/17/merry-microservices-part1-resource-server) and the UI gateway from [Part 2](/blog/2019/12/17/merry-microservices-part2-gateway) but we'll further our authorization, beyond what OAuth 2.0 provides, by calling a "policy service" where application-specific permissions are managed.

 The source can be found on github at [https://github.com/sdoxsee/merry-microservices/tree/part3](https://github.com/sdoxsee/merry-microservices/tree/part3).